High-Fat Meats Can Improve Ketosis Rates

 Choosing meat for a ketogenic diet should revolve around how many grams of fat there are per serving.
 Additionally, fatty cuts of meat can also be cooked in other fats, like lard, tallow, avocado oil, ghee, butter, or coconut oil, and can be paired with other keto-friendly foods like avocado, eggs, and low-carb vegetables like leafy greens, asparagus, and zucchini.

 While nutrition labels count the percentage of daily values according to a one-size-fits-all standard, they should be regarded loosely and seen as a starting point to gauge fat intake for ketosis.
 It’s best to measure fat in grams after determining a customized macronutrient goal based on sex, weight, height, and health goals.
-You can find your customized macro ratios for a keto diet by using a calculator like these found at Keto Diet App and Keto Macro Calculator.
+You can find your customized macro ratios for a keto diet by using a calculator like these found at Keto Diet App, Workout Cave, and Keto Macro Calculator.

 Here Are 7 High-Fat Meats, Perfect for Keto